Jopyth/MMM-Remote-Control/tests/README.md

 - JSON parsing/serialization problems
 - Authentication/error response formats

+**DOM tests** verify frontend logic (`remote.js`) in a simulated DOM environment using happy-dom.
+Fast, CI-friendly, no browser required.

-Both run in CI/CD without MagicMirror runtime or browser dependencies.
+All tests run in CI/CD without MagicMirror runtime or browser dependencies.

 ## What we cover today